Somalisa Expeditions: Our full report

 - Attitude towards children

-- Somalisa Expeditions accepts children from aged seven
+- Somalisa Expeditions accepts children aged 16 and over.

 - Property’s age restrictions